Informatika-UNJA/.github/profile/README.md

 # Informatika - Universitas Jambi

-Welcome to the GitHub organization **Informatics Study Program, University of Jambi** 👋
+Welcome to the GitHub organization **Informatics, University of Jambi** 👋

 This organization profile is used for:
 - Storing academic and research projects